root-project/web/manual/graphics/index.md

    caption="Editor for setting attributes interactively."
 %}

-There is a toolbar that you can use, for example, to draw objects.
+You can draw and edit basic primitives starting from an empty canvas or on top of a picture.
+There is a toolbar that you can use to draw objects.

 - Click **View** and then select **Toolbar**.